apwbs/CAKE-Ethereum/README.md

 Then run `python3 attribute_certifier.py` to store those values both in the certifier db and on chain.
 Copy the resulting process_instance_id number in the .env file.

-### Authorities instantiation

-In order to instantiate the four authorities with multi-party computation, open authority1.py, authority2.py authority3.py and authority4.py.
-Consider the lines highlighted with `###LINES###` in the files.
-Run the function 'save_authorities_names()' for all the authorities.
-Then, after all the authorities have completed this step, run 'initial_parameters_hashed()' for all the authorities.
-Then run the other three functions with the same procedure, namely run the third function for all the authorities, then the fourth function of all the authorities and so on.
-At the end of this procedure, the authorities are instantiated via multi-party computation, and they are ready to generate keys for the users.

 ### Message ciphering and delivering

 To cipher a message and store it on the blockchain, open the 'data_owner.py' file.
 Firstly, run 'generate_pp_pk()' to